laminas/laminas-session/doc/book/save-handler.md

 ## DbTableGateway

-`Zend\Session\SaveHandler\DbTableGateway` allows you to utilize `Zend\Db` as a session save handler.
-Setup of the DbTableGateway requires an instance of `Zend\Db\TableGateway\TableGateway` and an instance of `Zend\Session\SaveHandler\DbTableGatewayOptions`.
-In the most basic setup, a TableGateway object and using the defaults of the DbTableGatewayOptions will provide you with what you need.
+`Zend\Session\SaveHandler\DbTableGateway` allows you to utilize `Zend\Db\TableGateway\TableGatewayInterface` implementations as a session save handler.
+Setup of a `DbTableGateway` save handler requires an instance of `Zend\Db\TableGateway\TableGatewayInterface` and an instance of `Zend\Session\SaveHandler\DbTableGatewayOptions`.
+In the most basic setup, a `TableGateway` object and using the defaults of the `DbTableGatewayOptions` will provide you with what you need.

 ### Creating the database table